joeinnes/joeinn.es/src/content/pages/now.md

 ## Listening To...

 ![Week in Music](/api/week_in_music)
-Note: this was generated automatically based on the top albums I listened to last week.
+Note: this was generated automatically based on the top tracks I listened to over last week.